 Elemental Diet – What is it?
 How Does it Work?
 When is it Used?
 What to Expect During and Afterwards

-elemental diet benefitsAn elemental diet involves a liquid shake comprised of fully digestible, free-form amino acids (protein), fats, and a simple carbohydrate.
+An elemental diet involves a liquid shake comprised of fully digestible, free-form amino acids (protein), fats, and a simple carbohydrate.
 It is also used to deliver nutrition via tube feeding.

 Elemental diet powders are comprised of components already in their simplest digestible or “elemental” forms – giving the gastrointestinal system a rest and avoiding issues with digestion, absorption, allergens, and other residues that are created through the process of digestion.

 After a person’s energy requirements are identified, 150-200 calorie shakes are divided throughout the day every 2-3 hours.
-It is best to sip the elemental powder drink over 15-30 minutes to limit feelings of hunger and reduce the potential for diarrhea from a high intake of fluids in too short of a time period.
+It is best to sip the elemental powder drink over 15-30 minutes to limit feelings of hunger and reduce the potential for diarrhea from high intake of fluids in too short of a time period.

 Typically a person drinks an elemental powder shake as their exclusive source of calories for up to 14 days; sometimes longer periods are necessary.
 Calorie needs are calculated based on body size and basal metabolic rate.
-The number of shakes needed to meet caloric requirements will differ person by person.
+The amount of shakes needed to meet caloric requirements will differ person by person.

 Because the elemental compounds are absorbed so readily, there is nothing for bacteria to “feed on” later in the GI tract, which helps rid the gut of unwanted organisms.